Shrenik Kasturbhai Lalbhai: Career

-After completing his education, Lalbhai joined the Lalbhai Group of Companies.
+After completing his education, Shrenikbhai joined the Lalbhai Group of Companies.
 For the first five years, while working in various departments of the family companies, he also devoted substantial time to helping the group resolve government allegations of illicit marketing practices and tax evasion in 1948–49.
 He eventually headed Deepak Nitrite Ltd and a number of other Lalbhai Group companies.
 He served as director of Nirma Limited, Anukul Investments, Able Investments, Animesh Holdings, Sonalank Investment and Gujarat Industrial Investment Corporation.

-Lalbhai served on the boards of several educational, cultural, industrial and religious organizations, including Ahmedabad Education Society (AES), Gujarat Vishwakosh Trust, Gujarat Museum Society, Jain Visa Oswal Club, CEPT University, NID, Indian Space Research Organization, Nirma University, Institute of Plasma Research, IIMA, Ahmedabad Textile Industries Research Association, Lalbhai Dalpatbhai Institute of Indology and the Institute of Jainology.
+Shrenikbhai served on the boards of several educational, cultural, industrial and religious organizations, including Ahmedabad Education Society (AES), Gujarat Vishwakosh Trust, Gujarat Museum Society, Jain Visa Oswal Club, CEPT University, NID, Indian Space Research Organization, Nirma University, Institute of Plasma Research, IIMA, Ahmedabad Textile Industries Research Association, Lalbhai Dalpatbhai Institute of Indology and the Institute of Jainology.
 He also served as a trustee of the Sabarmati Ashram Preservation and Memorial Trust.

 He developed an expertise on the history of Jainism and headed the Anandji Kalyanji Trust, which has restored and preserved more than 1200 Jain temples, including the Palitana Jain temples.

 Death

-Lalbhai suffered from myasthenia gravis during his life.
+Shrenikbhai suffered from myasthenia gravis during his life.
 He died on 19 June 2014 at his residence Koteshwar, located in the Bhat area of Ahmedabad, and was cremated at the Thaltej crematorium.